metaplex-foundation/developer-hub/src/pages/core-candy-machine/mint.md

 ## Minting With Bot Taxes

-One guard you’ll likely want to include in your Candy Machine is the Box Tax guard which protects your Candy Machine against bots by charging failed mints a configurable amount of SOL.
+One guard you’ll likely want to include in your Core Candy Machine is the Box Tax guard which protects your Core Candy Machine against bots by charging failed mints a configurable amount of SOL.
 This amount is usually small to hurt bots without affecting genuine mistakes from real users.
-All bot taxes will be transferred to the Candy Machine account so that, once minting is over, you can access these funds by deleting the Candy Machine account.
+All bot taxes will be transferred to the Core Candy Machine account so that, once minting is over, you can access these funds by deleting the Core Candy Machine account.

 This guard is a bit special and affects the minting behaviour of all other guards.
 When the Bot Tax is activated and any other guard fails to validate the mint, **the transaction will pretend to succeed**.
 This means no errors will be returned by the program but no NFT will be minted either.
-This is because the transaction must succeed for the funds to be transferred from the bot to the Candy Machine account.
-[You can learn more about the Bot Tax guard on its dedicated page](/core-candy-machine/available-guards/bot-tax).
+This is because the transaction must succeed for the funds to be transferred from the bot to the Core Candy Machine account.
+[You can learn more about the Bot Tax guard on its dedicated page](/core-candy-machine/guards/bot-tax).

 ## Conclusion

-Congratulations, you now know how Candy Machines work from A to Z!
+Congratulations, you now know how Core Candy Machines work from A to Z!

 Here are some additional reading resources you might be interested in:

-- [All Available Guards](/core-candy-machine/available-guards): Have a look through all the guards available to you so you can cherry-pick the ones you need.
+- [All Available Guards](/core-candy-machine/guards): Have a look through all the guards available to you so you can cherry-pick the ones you need.
-- _Create Your First Candy Machine (coming soon)_: This How-To guide helps you upload your assets and create a new Candy Machine from scratch using a CLI tool called “[Sugar](/core-candy-machine/sugar)”.
-It also uses our JS SDK to spin up a minting website for your Candy Machine.